SirPepe/ornament/Readme.md

 }
 ```

-The line starting with with `@attr` gets you a content and a matching IDL
+The line starting with with `@attr` gets you a content and a matching DOM
-attribute named `value`, which...
+property named `value`, which...

 - Always reflects a number between `-100` and `100`
 - Initializes from the content attribute and falls back to the initializer value `0` if the attribute is missing or can't be interpreted as a number
-- Automatically updates the content attribute with the stringified value of the IDL attribute when the IDL attribute is updated
+- Automatically updates the content attribute with the stringified value of the property when the property is updated
-- Automatically updates the IDL attribute when the content attribute is updated (it parses the attribute value into a number and clamps it to the specified range)
+- Automatically updates the property when the content attribute is updated (it parses the attribute value into a number and clamps it to the specified range)
-- Implements getters and setters for the IDL attributes, with the getter always returning a number and the setter rejecting invalid values (non-numbers or numbers outside the specified range of `[-100, 100]`)
+- Implements getters and setters for the properties, with the getter always returning a number and the setter rejecting invalid values (non-numbers or numbers outside the specified range of `[-100, 100]`)
 - Causes the method marked `@reactive()` to run on update

-You can use `@prop()` for standalone IDL attribute (that is, DOM properties
+You can use `@prop()` for standalone properties (that is, DOM properties
 without an associated content attributes), swap out the `number()` transformer
 for something else, or combine any of the above with hand-written logic.